Schnable, Patrick

 Portrait of Dr. Mary Wiedenhoeft, Morrill Professor

-Currently, I am serving as the Interim Department Chair.
-Additionally, I am serving as the Associate Chair for Academics and the Director for the M.S. in Agronomy Program.
-Currently, I am teaching several classes: AGRON181 Introduction to Crop Science, AGRON410 Senior Forum, AGRON496B Field to Fork on the Prairie domestic travel course, and AGRON496 Agricultural Systems of New Zealand.
-While I am department chair others are teaching AGRON450 Issues in Sustainable Agriculture and SusAg515 Integrated Crop and Livestock Production Systems for me.
+Currently, I am serving as the Associate Chair for Academics and the Director for the M.S. in Agronomy Program.
+Additionally, I am teaching several classes: AGRON1810 Introduction to Crop Science, AGRON3100 Professional Internship in Agronomy, and AGRON4960 Agricultural Systems of New Zealand.
 I also advise undergraduate and graduate students.

 My research interests include sustainable agriculture, the production and management of alternative cropping systems, and agronomic education.
 I am interested in cooperative learning where the classroom becomes a place to learn in a personal, non-competitive environment, to develop understandings and/or skills, and to celebrate learning.